Fyrbll/cvc5.github.io/_posts/2024-10-17-induction-and-conjecture-generation-in-cvc5.md

 Though cvc5 can prove many inductive properties over datatypes, it is only fair to acknowledge that the efficacy of induction and conjecture generation depends on how the problem is posed to the solver.
 Specifically,

 - cvc5 will only induct on variables of datatype sort bound using an existential quantifier that occurs positively, or a universal quantifier that occurs negatively.
-It will not induct on variables introduced with the 'declare-const' SMT-LIB command, even if they are of datatype sort.
+It will not induct on variables introduced with the `declare-const` SMT-LIB command, even if they are of datatype sort.

 - cvc5 inducts on variables according to the order in which they are bound.
 When dealing with an assertion of the form `(assert (not (forall ((b Nat) (a Nat)) (P a b))))`, the solver will induct on the variable `b` first and then on `a`.

-- Functions defined using the SMT-LIB 'define-fun-rec' command are treated differently than function symbols introduced with the SMT-LIB 'declare-fun' command and then axiomatized using universally quantified formulas.
-In the latter case it also matters which quantifier patterns are associated with the universally quantified axioms, as evidenced by the third axiom for 'deep-add' in our final example.
+- Functions defined using the SMT-LIB `define-fun-rec` command are treated differently than function symbols introduced with the SMT-LIB `declare-fun` command and then axiomatized using universally quantified formulas.
+In the latter case it also matters which quantifier patterns are associated with the universally quantified axioms, as evidenced by the third axiom for  \\(\mathrm{deep\text{-}add}\\)  in our final example.

 It also helps to keep in mind that cvc5 only generates equality conjectures between terms of datatype sort.
-Consequently the solver will not propose an equality conjecture between two terms of a primitive sort, such as 'Int' or 'Bool'.
+Consequently the solver will not propose an equality conjecture between two terms of a primitive sort, such as `Int` or `Bool`.

 ## Conclusion

 We have seen how cvc5 natively supports structural induction and is able to synthesize useful lemmas for induction proofs, and we hope that this encourages you to experiment with cvc5's features for inductive reasoning.

-#### Kartik Sabharwal is a PhD student advised by Cesare Tinelli in the [Computational Logic Center](https://clc-uiowa.github.io/) at the University of Iowa.
+#### [Kartik Sabharwal](https://fyrbll.github.io) is a PhD student advised by Cesare Tinelli in the [Computational Logic Center](https://clc-uiowa.github.io/) at the University of Iowa.
 His interests lie in induction and quantifier instantiation.

 [1]: https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/krml218.pdf
 [2]: https://dafny.org/dafny/